RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 ## Prerequisites

-You'll need programming experience in a language like C, Ruby or Python.
+You'll need programming experience in a language like C, Ruby or Python, an understanding of object-oriented basics, experience with reading and writing data files.

 ## Expectations